Got Knee Pain? Here are 10 Natural Remedies!

 Willow bark extract is commonly used to treat inflammation and has been found to provide pain relief in people suffering from arthritis.
 White willow bark is known for containing salicylic acid, which can also be found in aspirin.
 Cinnamon is also known for its anti-inflammatory, as well as antioxidant properties.

-You can find great organic white willow bark tea on Amazon here.
+You can find great organic white willow bark tincture on Amazon here.

 How to make White Willow Bark tea: